The Singleton

 Saturday, 06:14 Geneva time.
 Six hours to launch.

-Jeff had flown back Friday night — Julian had sent the plane a second time, without comment — and had slept five hours at the airport hotel and walked into the Meridian tower at dawn.
+Jeff had flown back Friday night — Julian had sent the plane a second time, without comment — slept five hours at the airport hotel, and walked into the Meridian tower at dawn.
 The lobby was empty.
-The executive floor was quieter than Jeff had ever seen it.
+The executive floor was the quietest he had ever heard it, the way a server room sounds in the minute after you drain its traffic and before you cut its power.
 The glass conference rooms on the thirty-sixth floor were dark.
-Lena Vasquez's office, Jeff noted with a small clinical interest, had the door closed; a light strip glowed under it; she was inside, working, with the quiet of someone who had already done the only thing she was going to be able to do.
+Lena Vasquez's office had the door closed and a light strip glowing under it; she was inside, working, with the particular stillness of someone who had already shipped the last patch she was going to be allowed to ship.

 "Show me."